The Role of Physical Activity in Managing PTSD: Insights from Sedentary Behavior and Activity Measurements

 • Physical health risks: Sedentary behavior increases the risk of developing conditions like obesity, diabetes, and cardiovascular issues, all of which are known to worsen mental health.

 • Reduced coping capacity: Inactivity may lead to increased rumination and intrusive thoughts, which can exacerbate PTSD symptoms.
+For insights on tracking how inactivity impacts mental health over time, check out “Integrating Contextual Data in Long-Term HRV Studies“.

 By reducing sedentary time and engaging in regular physical activity, individuals with PTSD can experience improvements in both their mental health and physical resilience.